TOP APPRENTICESHIP PROGRAMS IN MONTANA

 When it comes to qualified pipe tradesmen and women, the UA has the longest industrial track record for training and nurturing these individuals.
 They offer premium programs that provide, intricate instructor training (5 years), extensive journeyman training, apprenticeship training (5 years) and many other certification programs.

-UA assists their signatory contractors in market share growth by, highlighting the possible pathways of improvement, providing support and allowing them to connect to a workforce of individuals that are the safest, most skilled and highly trained in the industry holistically crafted for competence.
+UA assists its signatory contractors in market share growth by, highlighting the possible pathways of improvement, providing support and allowing them to connect to a workforce of individuals that are the safest, most skilled and highly trained in the industry holistically crafted for competence.

 UA Education and Training Department has a mission to provide the United Association local unions with the necessary educational tools for, adequate development of their apprentice and journeypersons’ skills.